Dobe-Solutions/exiftool-lambda-layer/README.md

 # exiftool-lambda-layer

 A simple build script to create a Lambda layer for [ExifTool](https://exiftool.org/).
-In order to run the build `Docker` needs to be installed on your build system.
+In order to run the build, [Docker](https://www.docker.com/) needs to be installed on your build system.

 To create the Lambda layer artifact run simply: